 The other standard method to deal with the excited states within VMA is known as [16] the ``method of linear variational approximation (LVA)''.
-This consists of the choice of the trial-state as a {\it linear} superposition of a suitably chosen set of eigen-functions consistent with the boundary conditions and otherwise appropriate for the system, as follows :
+This consists of the choice of the trial-state as a {\it linear} superposition of a suitably chosen set of eigenfunctions consistent with the boundary conditions and otherwise appropriate for the system, as described below :

 The energy functional as given in eqn.(3) computed with this trial-state leads to the following set of equations after minimization with respect to the coefficients $c_{n}$ (see, eqn.(6)) :